Framing Causal Questions in Sports Analytics: A Tutorial on Estimand Choice Illustrated Through Crossing in Soccer: Discussion

-Several other analytic strategies could also be employed which avoid matching altogether, but instead rely on weighting or highly flexible modeling \citep{goetghebeur2020formulating}.
-Matching is quite intuitive and hence attractive, but software exists to implement many other approaches including other doubly robust alternatives although many are primarily implemented for the ATE rather than the ATT \citep{zhong2021aipw, zetterqvist2015doubly}.
-It is worth noting that in \citet{dona2023causal, epasinghege2024causal}, and \citet{wu2021contextual} the authors use the term ATE as the causal estimand whereas their measure would conventionally be described as the ATT.
+The choice of estimand also has practical implications for the analytic tools available.
+Several analytic strategies exist that avoid matching altogether, relying instead on weighting or highly flexible modeling \citep{goetghebeur2020formulating}, and software exists to implement doubly robust alternatives \citep{zetterqvist2015doubly, zhong2021aipw}.
+However, many of these approaches are primarily implemented for the ATE rather than the ATT, which further underscores the importance of clearly specifying the estimand of interest before selecting an analytic approach, as the choice of estimand can constrain the methods available for estimation.
+It is also worth noting that in \citet{dona2023causal, epasinghege2024causal} and \citet{wu2021contextual}, the authors use the term ATE as the causal estimand whereas their measure would conventionally be described as the ATT.
+Regression adjustment within a propensity-score matched sample is another approach to address residual confounding and reduce bias due to covariate imbalance \citep{rubin2000combining}, and can enhance the precision of causal effect estimates by making them doubly robust \citep{austin2017double}.
+Evidence suggests that covariate adjustment is most beneficial for variables with standardized absolute mean differences exceeding 10\%, and prioritizing adjustment for these covariates is recommended to mitigate imbalance \citep{nguyen2017double}.